 The document includes:

-Once you have received this document, please do NOT distribute the document via a web site or on an online discussion group without my written permission.
-I frequently update the document, and want to ensure people are getting the most recent version.
+Please do NOT distribute the document via a web site or on an online discussion group without my written permission.

 Disclaimer: No guarantee of accuracy or suitability is made by the poster/distributor.
 This material is provided as is, with no expressed or implied warranty.Permission is granted to copy, present and/or distribute a limited amount of material from this web site without charge to recipients if the information is kept intact and without alteration, and is credited to: